 "I have done this lawyering for those who paid me and often spent my own money to provide for a defense.
 I have never let the lack of money stand in the way of helping people in trouble.
 My only regret is that I have not been able to do more." - Clarence Darrow

-Inspired by his strong faith, Phil knew that everyone - from the toughest of criminals to the bravest of soldiers - deserves compassion and the opportunity for redemption and recovery.
+Inspired by his strong faith, Phil believes that everyone should be treated with compassion and given the opportunity for redemption and recovery.
 These values, strong since childhood, have carried Phil throughout his professional and personal life, and eventually led him to tell the stories that molded his character and shaped his worldview.
 Stories like Tony Estrada’s told in his book, When Darkness Reigns.
-The book chronicles the true-life story of Estrada’s journey and his refusal to give up hope, even in the face of imminent failure and deception.

-Through his work, Phil reveals a world where truth is certainly stranger than fiction; recounting stories that are just as unsettling as they are true.
-A prolific writer and recognized speaker, Phil regularly addresses conferences and other audiences on topics ranging from victims rights, prisoner rehabilitation and reentry, and treatment of veterans suffering from PTSD.
+Through his writing, Phil reveals a world where truth is certainly stranger than fiction; recounting stories that are just as unsettling as they are true.
 In spite of everything he has seen, Phil is not cynical.
 In fact, nothing better encapsulates him than the lyrics “To dream the impossible dream” from the Cervantes-inspired musical, “Man of La Mancha.”
-For Phil has dedicated his life’s work to not only dreaming the impossible dream - fairness and justice - but also of doing everything in his power to achieve it.
+For Phil has dedicated his life’s work to not only dreaming the impossible dream - fairness and justice - but also to do everything in his power to achieve it.